jonasjacek/responsive-images/README.md

 ```

 The rendered size (height and width) of the image varies depending on which of the 3 resources is chosen.
-Use CSS to inform the user agent (e.g. browsers) about image dimensions, allows for faster rendering by eliminating the need for unnecessary repaints.
+Use CSS to inform the user agent which about image dimensions, allows for faster rendering by eliminating the need for unnecessary repaints.

 ```css
 img {